-The City of Fontana Administrative Services Department is the lead agency responsible for the administration of the CDBG programs.
-The Housing Division (Housing Authority) under the Administrative Services Department is responsible for the day to day implementation of the programs and the development of the Five-Year Consolidated Plan and the Annual Action Plan.
-In addition, the City has contracted with MDG Associates, Inc. to prepare the 2021 Annual Action Plan.
+The City of Fontana Housing Department is the lead agency responsible for administration of the CDBG, HOME, and ESG programs.
+The Housing Department is responsible for the day-to-day implementation of the programs and the development of the Five-Year Consolidated Plan and the Annual Action Plan.
+In addition, the City has contracted with MDG Associates, Inc. to prepare the 2024 Annual Action Plan.

-In the development of this Consolidated Plan, MDG Associates, Inc. developed and implemented a comprehensive citizen participation and consultation process and conducted a needs assessment and market analysis to identify levels of relative need regarding affordable housing, homelessness, special needs, and community development.
+The Consolidated Planning process included comprehensive citizen participation and consultation, needs assessment and market analysis to identify levels of relative need regarding affordable housing, homelessness, special needs, and community development.
 This information was gathered through consultation with public officials and local agencies, public outreach and community meetings, review of demographic and economic data, and housing market analysis.

-In the implementation of the 2021 Annual Action Plan, the Administrative Services Department shall be responsible for all grants planning, management and monitoring duties necessary to comply with HUD regulations and City policy.
+In the implementation of the 2024 Annual Action Plan, the Housing Department shall be responsible for all grants planning, management, and monitoring duties necessary to comply with HUD regulations and City policy.